Let’s build a better future together!

 - Complex Adaptive Systems – Herman Haken, Yaneer Bar-Yam, James Bieri, Mirta Galesic, Dave Snowden, et al.

-- Please refer to this page.
+- For all change details please refer to this page.

 Copyright & License